Warfist – Grünberger

 Rejoice in the Suffering is at its best when songs get space to unfold and present more diversity like razor sharp “Darkened Majesty”, “Crossroads to Insanity” and “Angel”.
 The in-your head heavy parts of the album are bombastic and engaging, but often come across as indistinctive.

-In many ways this album is La Torre and Blackwell’s tribute to their long friendship and just as long love of heavy metal music.
+In many ways, this album is La Torre and Blackwell’s tribute to their long friendship and just as long love of heavy metal music.
 It resonates of two teenagers jamming in the poster pasted room, while at the same time taking their fellow love of this genre to a present day.
-They have created an album that is an ode some past decades of heavy metal music, yet it’s undeniably a modern heavy metal record.
+They have created an album that is an ode to some past decades of heavy metal music, yet it’s undeniably a modern heavy metal record.